 One of the investment mantras we constantly hear about is the need for us as investors to be patient and think long-term.
+In terms of products or services, this might mean doing extensive research and surveys such as monadic price testing to ensure investments will be successful.
 Whilst many of us know this principle, few really follow it in real life – it is akin to the statement of eating well and exercising more.
 But in this post today I will explain why patience is essential to earning above average returns.
 I will try to approach it based on logic and not because the gurus of investing have been preaching it.

 In order to understand the importance of being patience, let’s take a series of logical steps: